selimslab/selimslab.github.io/_NOTES/technology/software-engineering/hacker-laws.md

 > All models are wrong, but some are useful.

+## TLDR

+Keep it simple

+Don't take down a fence unless you know why it is put up

+The best code is no code

+Do one thing and do it well

+Test early and often

+Anything that can go wrong will go wrong.

+Leave it better than you found.

+---

 ## Keep it simple

+* The best code is no code

 * Simple solutions are more likely to be correct.
 Occam's Razor

+* Do one thing and do it well

 * YAGNI

 * KISS

-* Nirvana Fallacy, gold-plating
+* Nirvana Fallacy

-* A complex system that works is invariably found to have evolved from a simple system that worked.
-Gall's Law

-* Do not overthink

-* The best code is no code

-* Do one thing and do it well

 * Get end-to-end first

+* Too many options leads to decision paralysis

 * Premature optimization is the root of all evil.
 Donald Knuth